kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ### 1.2.
 Condition Tree

-A `ConditionTree` allows constructing complex nested conditions (AND/OR groups).
+`ConditionTreeBuilder` allows constructing complex nested conditions (AND/OR groups).
 It is designed to be reusable across `SELECT`, `UPDATE`, and `DELETE` builders (when implemented in the future), but is part of the SELECT builder implementation.
+The builder exposes a public, immutable API; its internal state shape is represented by the `ConditionTreeState` type described below.

 **Implementation Note:** `ConditionTreeBuilder` and all related types should be implemented in `src/common/builder.ts` since it's designed to be reusable across all query builders.